misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 DatabasePlugin interface
 ++++++++++++++++++++++++++++

-Each and every node plugin must implement the **org.vamdc.tapservice.api.DatabasePlug** interface, defining the following methods:
+Each and every node plugin must implement the **org.vamdc.tapservice.api.DatabasePlugin** interface, defining the following methods:

 *	**public abstract Collection<Restrictable> getRestrictables();**

-	get restrictables supported by this node.
-	Must return a collection of **org.vamdc.dictionary.Restrictable** dictionary elements.
+	Must return a collection of **org.vamdc.dictionary.Restrictable** dictionary keys that are supported by the node.
 	This method is called once per each request to the */TAP/sync* and */VOSI/capabilities* endpoints.

 *	**public abstract void buildXSAMS (RequestInterface userRequest);**

-	Build XSAMS document tree from the user request.
+	Build the XSAMS document tree corresponding to the incoming request.
 	Object implementing :ref:`RequestInterface`
 	is passed as a parameter.
 No return is expected.
 	This method is called every time the node software is receiving an *HTTP GET* request to the */TAP/sync?* endpoint.

-	**WARNING!** Node plugin object is instantiated only once when the node is started, all calls to buildXSAMS should be thread-safe to handle concurrent requests correctly.
+	**WARNING!** Node plugin class is instantiated only once when the node is started, all calls to buildXSAMS should be thread-safe to handle concurrent requests correctly.

 	Implementation details are covered in the :ref:`XSAMSGen` section.

 *	**public abstract Map<Dictionary.HeaderMetrics,Integer> getMetrics(RequestInterface userRequest);**

-	Get query metrics.
-This method is called every time the node receives the HEAD request to the */TAP/sync?* endpoint.
+	Get the metrics corresponding to a query.
+This method is called for every incoming HEAD request to the */TAP/sync?* endpoint.
 	*RequestInterface userRequest* parameter is identical to the one passed to buildXSAMS method.
 	This method should return a map of VAMDC-COUNT-* HTTP header names and their estimate values.
-	For the header names and meaning, see [VAMDC-TAP]_ documentation
+	For header names and meaning, see the [VAMDC-TAP]_ documentation section DataAccessProtocol.

 *	**public abstract boolean isAvailable();**